thefonseca/predictive-coding/models/classifier/README.md

 | PredNet Moments 66.6h + SVM     | 74.2 | 65.1 | 41.4 |
 | PredNet Moments 66.6h + LSTM    | 82.6 | 55.8 | 37.1 |

+#### Insights
+* VGG features pre-trained on Imagenet work very well when the spatial information is determinant for the action classification.
+However, it falls short to capture fine-grained temporal patterns needed to distinguish between running and walking actions.
+* PredNet random features perform better than VGG random features, especially in the 2-class temporal task.
+This indicates that PredNet has better inductive biases to capture temporal patterns.
+* As we add more data, PredNet features improve the performance of action classification task.
+However, as more out-of-domain data is added (unrelated classes), the performance drops in the 2-class temporal task.
+Still, the results are competitive with Imagenet-derived features.
+* Using an LSTM instead of an SVM improves the results in the 2-class spatial task and worsen the results in the 2-class temporal task.
+No clear why.

 #### Results: Validation set